bjankord/Style-Guide-Boilerplate/README.md

 * A ruby port avaiable at [Rails_App_Style_Guide](https://github.com/JoshuaMSchultz/Rails_App_Style_Guide)

 ## Contributing to this project

-Anyone and everyone is welcome to contribute.
-Please take a moment to review the [guidelines for contributing](CONTRIBUTING.md).
+Please take a moment to
+review the [guidelines for contributing](CONTRIBUTING.md).

 * [Bug reports](CONTRIBUTING.md#bugs)